Brandon Lowe Player Props: Rays vs. Braves

 Brandon Lowe At The Plate

-- Lowe is hitting .213 with seven doubles, a triple, nine home runs and 25 walks.
+- Lowe has seven doubles, a triple, nine home runs and 27 walks while batting .213.

-- He has hit a home run in nine games this year (17.3%), homering in 4.3% of his trips to the plate.
+- He has hit a home run in 17.0% of his games this season, and 4.3% of his trips to the dish.

-- Lowe has picked up an RBI in 30.8% of his games this year, with two or more RBI in 21.2% of his games.
-He has also plated three or more runs in three contests.
+- In 16 games this year (30.2%), Lowe has picked up an RBI, and in 11 of those games (20.8%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 17 of 52 games this year, and more than once 6 times.
+- In 32.1% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (11.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.